TEST YOUR QI

 There is a saying in Chinese that goes, "Don't put clean water in a dirty glass".
 In other words we don't want to circulate or mix clean qi in a dirty body.
 Purging exercises are used to cleanse the body of acquired qi and to release qi stagnation.
 We commonly acquire qi from toxins in food, medications, air pollution, negative emotions, trauma, low energy situations, electromagnetic radiation (especially if you fly a lot).
 The ultimate purge is to let go of all attachments, even the concept of a permanent self.

 Nearly everyone can benefit from purging exercises.
+Choose purging practices when you feel chronic stress, tension, stagnation, heaviness, overheated, anxious, toxic, negative, or simply for preventive maintenance.
 Those who should not do purging qigong are those who have weak or deficient qi.
 When the qi is weak, the body is trying to heal so it's not a time to detox, its a time to tonify.

 Examples of purging exercises: Body tapping/hitting (Pai Da), The Six Healing Sounds, Shaking, Drawing Down the Heavens to Cleanse, YOQI Qigong to Purge routines, yoga kriya, yang yoga, fasting

 Another Chinese saying is, "Don't wait to dig a well after you are already thirsty".
 There are many enjoyable things we can do to prevent illness and create optimal health.
 Tonification is one of them.
 To tonify means to strengthen.
 Tonification qigong exercises nourish the organs, smooth the flow of qi through the meridians and fortify the qi in the lower dantian.
 It also means to activate or increase qi, especially in the energy centers and meridians, like the lower dantian.
 Most everyone can benefit from tonification qigong.
+Choose tonification routines when you feel tired, are recovering from surgery or illness, in teh winter, and as a general maintenance to increase your life force energy for longevity.
 Those who should be careful with tonification are those who are in an acute stage of a flu, virus or disease.
 There are specific tonification exercises for diseases such as cancer that focus in on specific organs and these should be prescribed through personal consultation with a medical qigong doctor.